SBNSoftware/SBNSoftware.github.io/sbn_online_wiki/ICARUS_FTS.md

 About Event Builders:
 - Output modules is a specialized RootOutput module that clears disk cache --> improve write performance
 - CompressionLevel: 501 → LZ4, compression level 1
-  - Reduces file size factor of ~3-4; final size ~150 MB per event
+  - Reduces file size factor of ~3-4; final size ~82 MB per event (with TPC compression)
-- 50 events per file → 7.6 GB files
+- 50 events per file → 4.1 GB files
   - In the 1-10 GB range preferred for tape storage
 - Number and location of EventBuilders specified in `boot.txt` configuration file
 - EventBuilders get events ‘round-robin → if n EventBuilders, event j goes to (j%n )th EventBuilder
 - Each icarus-evb server has 23 TB of RAID-backed disk
-  - Across 6 servers, that’s enough for over 900K events, or ~250 hours of data at 1 Hz trigger rate

 ### File names
 For example:
-data_dl24_fstrmOffBeamBNBMINBIAS_run9093_160_20221110T113956.root, where:
+data_run13474_EventBuilder9_art9_4_fstrmOffBeamMINBIASCALIB_20250816T012911.root, where:
-- dl --> Data Logger
+- run13474 --> run number
-- fstrmOffBeamBNBMINBIAS --> file stream name
+- EventBuilder9_art9 --> application name
-- run9093 --> run number
-- 160 --> nth file from this EVB for this run
+- 4 --> nth file from this EVB for this run
+- fstrmOffBeamMINBIASCALIB --> file stream name
-- 20221110T113956 --> file open timestamp
+- 20250816T012911 --> file open timestamp

 ### What happens to files
 - EventBuilder writes file to /data/daq area